dkvz/music-planning-frontend/README.md

 I ended up storing everything in api.js (everything meaning the authentication status, pretty much) and this was a questionnable decision since I decided later on to add a navbar only present when logged in, which required me to re-emit a logged-in event in Admin.vue.

 I could've avoided this using VueX or an event bus.

+=> The lesson I learned is to just always use VueX unless your app is extremely simple and only gets data.
+Preferably in an unauthenticated manner.

 # TODO
 - [ ] Add the favicon